 Mako eyed Joey's expression.
 "I can see your curiosity is getting the best of you.
 Well, I will reveal my monster!
 Show yourself, my ultimate creature, Sea Stealth II, the Legendary Fisherman!"
 (1850 attack points) A man with wild navy blue hair that was spiked like an afro, riding on a shark arose from the depths of the sea and hurled a harpoon at Joey's monster.

 "Not quite!"
-The blonde revealed his faced down card, Energy Drain.
+The blonde revealed his face down card, Energy Drain.
 "This card will reduce your monster's attack points to zero."
 The reptilian monster's sword proceeded to glow and was surrounded with energy.
 The monster raised its sword and emitted the energy stream at Legendary Fisherman, but the towering water sprouts from Tornado Wall arose again and blocked the attack.
 This gave Mako's monster the opening he needed to counterattack.

 "Legendary Fisherman, destroy his monster!" the sea duelist ordered.
 The fisherman fired his harpoon at Alligator's Sword Dragon, destroying it.
 Joey was down to 3050 life points.